 Uga any last words?
 Uga any last words?

 There should never be any last words on violence and sexual abuse.
 NEVER.
 We should keep on talking There should never be any last words on violence and sexual abuse.
 NEVER.
 We should keep on talking about it.
 Name them.
 Shame them.
 The perpetrators can’t get away with it.
 It’s them, not you.
 Your silence gives them power.
-If no one believes you, if you think no one cares.
+If no one believes you if you think no one cares.
 Speak until someone listens.
 Somewhere someone will care.
 Shout until it stops.
-Add our voices to each others, even if it’s anonymously, in solidarity or from the roof tops, so we can become LOUDER!
-So that we can become ONE against violence of any sorts, against anyone or any animal.
-For me this story’s ultimate message is a message of empowerment, private empowerment behind closed doors.
-That place where its only you, yourself and yourself again, looking into the mirror and saying, I can do this!
+Add our voices to each other, even if it’s anonymously, in solidarity or from the rooftops, so we can become LOUDER!
+So that we can become ONE against violence of any sort, against anyone or any animal.
+For me, this story’s ultimate message is a message of empowerment, private empowerment behind closed doors.
+That place where it’s only you, yourself and yourself again, looking into the mirror and saying, I can do this!
 Even if no else might you, yourself and yourself again, looking into the mirror and saying, I can do this!
-Even if no else might think so, I KNOW that I can.
+Even if no one else might think so, I KNOW that I can.
 And if Alison could, so can I!
 About how we conquer our own world one day at a time and how more often than not, we have good days and bad days.
 Triumphant moments and moments where we are at a loss, ready to give up.
 Do what you need to do to make it happen for YOU.
 Be that change you need to see.
 Put on some Florence and the Machine and shake it out!
-And have desert first, life is just too short and too precious and after all, how many of us really need to be swimsuit models…
+And have dessert first, life is just too short and too precious and after all, how many of us really need to be swimsuit models…